hyperledger/fabric-ca/README.md

 can use its one time password to enroll itself.
 Default is 0, allows for unlimited enrollments.

-### Initialize the COP server
+### Initialize the fabric-ca server

-Executing the following "COP" command will generate a private key and self-signed x509 certificate to start the COP server in the `Start the COP server` section.
+Executing the following fabric-ca command will generate a private key and self-signed x509 certificate to start the fabric-ca server in the `Start the fabric-ca server` section.
-These two PEM files will be generated and stored in the directory `$COP_HOME/.cop/`: server-cert.pem and server-key.pem.
+These two PEM files will be generated and stored in the directory `$FABRIC_CA_HOME`: server-cert.pem and server-key.pem.
-They can be used as input parameters to `-ca` and `-ca-key` in the command to start the COP server.
+They can be used as input parameters to `-ca` and `-ca-key` in the command to start the fabric-ca server.

 ```
-# cd $COP/bin
-# ./cop server init ../testdata/csr_dsa.json
+# fabric-ca server init ../testdata/csr_dsa.json
 ```
 The `../testdata/csr_dsa.json` file can be customized to generate x509 certificates and keys that support both RSA and Elliptic Curve (ECDSA).